Kid Cuisine

-Kid Cuisine is a brand of packaged frozen meals first sold in April 1989 and marketed by Conagra Foods.
+Kid Cuisine is an American brand of packaged frozen meals first sold in April 1989 and marketed by Conagra Foods.
 Described as a "frozen food version of a Happy Meal", the product is marketed towards children, while assuring parents of nutritional benefits.
-The mascot of the brand is a penguin named K.C. (short for "Kid Cuisine"), while the former was a different penguin named B.J. and a polar bear named "The Chef".
+The mascot of the brand is a penguin named K.C. (short for "Kid Cuisine"), while the former was a different penguin named B.J. alongside a polar bear named "The Chef".

 Nutrition and marketing techniques

 Kid Cuisine is what its own marketing agency in the 1990s and 2000s described as a "kid-driven request item", that is, children would ask their parents to buy these items.
-Advertisements for Kid Cuisine were consciously aimed at the child, which was urged to request their mothers or parental guardians to buy these items, especially in the upper range of the 3-10 year old range the brand aimed at.

-Kid Cuisine relies on advertising with TV and movie characters, including The Avengers, Frozen, and SpongeBob SquarePants; the company also had a "Hello Kitty" chicken nugget dinner.
+Advertisements for Kid Cuisine were consciously aimed at the child, who was urged to request their mothers or parental guardians to buy these items, especially in the upper range of the 3-10 year-old range the brand aimed at.
+Kid Cuisine relies on advertising with TV and movie characters, including The Avengers, Frozen, SpongeBob SquarePants, and Hello Kitty.

-Most Kid Cuisine meals have been attested historically to be composed of three or four foods, including some with desserts like cakes, smoothies, cookies, brownies, and pudding, which has color-changing sprinkles.
-The other foods included are burgers, french fries, tacos, quesadillas, hot dogs, corn dogs, chicken nuggets and drumsticks, macaroni and cheese, fish sticks, pizza, vegetables such as corn, fruit snacks, spaghetti, and occasionally breakfast foods like pancakes, sausages, berry toppings and tater tots as well as fruit cups.
+Kid Cuisine variants have been attested historically to be composed of three or four selections of food.
+Main courses and side dishes have included hamburgers, french fries, tacos, quesadillas, hot dogs, corn dogs, chicken nuggets and drumsticks, macaroni and cheese, fish sticks, pizza, vegetables (most commonly corn), and spaghetti.
+Desserts are also included with each meal, such as cakes, smoothies, fruit snacks, cookies, brownies, and pudding with color-changing sprinkles.
+Some breakfast varieties have also been released, like pancakes, sausages, berry toppings, tater tots, and fruit cups.

-Between April 26, 2022 and June 11, 2022, Kid Cuisine changed their logo and mascot to a simpler logo, and K.C. is now a more realistic penguin rather than the cartoon.
+In 2022, Kid Cuisine changed its logo and mascot to a simpler logo, and K.C. is now depicted as a more realistic penguin rather than the animated version.